 Everyone Can Make Money With A Side Hustle

 Still, it’s fairly easy to find a side hustle where you can make a few hundred bucks a month.
-This is especially true with the plethora of sharing economy websites out there.
-Now, anyone can start their own little side hustle business with basically no start up costs at all.
+This is especially true with the plethora of sharing economy and gig economy apps out there.
+Now, anyone can start their own little side hustle business with basically no start-up costs at all.
 And the amount of time you have to put in per month is fairly minimal.

 As documented in my side hustle reports, I’ve been able to make well over $1,000 per month basically doing things I’m already doing or using resources I already have.
-I’ve rented out a room on Airbnb, hosted dogs on DogVacay and Rover, and delivered food on my bike through Postmates.
+I’ve rented out a room on Airbnb, hosted dogs on Rover, and delivered food on my bike through apps like DoorDash, Uber Eats, and Grubhub.
 I even sell trash I find on the street.

-If I can make over $1,000 per month doing these type of gigs, I’m positive you can find a way to make a few hundred a month on the side as well.
+If I can make over $1,000 per month doing these types of gigs, I’m positive you can find a way to make a few hundred dollars per month on the side as well.

 A Small Amount Can Really Add Up Over Time